Kalyanimalokar/BatchQuery-Chatbot/README.md

+#How to use:

+Upload Images: Click "Select Images" to upload up to 4 product images.
+You'll see thumbnails appear below the upload area.
+Remove Images (Optional): If you want to remove an image, click the "X" button on any thumbnail.
+Ask a Question: Type your question in the text field (e.g., "How many books are in this image?" or "Are there any defects in this product?").
+Choose Response Type:

+By default, the app uses mock responses (pre-written examples) To use real AI analysis, toggle "Use OpenAI API" and enter your OpenAI API key

+Submit Your Query: Click "Analyze Images" to process your request.
+View Results: Scroll down to see the responses for each image, displayed side by side with the images themselves.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.